HΛZΛRDOUS#

 hazardous is a Python library for survival analysis -i.e. time-to-event prediction- and competing risks settings.
 It introduces SurvivalBoost, a scalable gradient-boosting model designed for this task.

-With a scikit-learn-compatible API, the library also offers various metrics for model evaluation adapted for the competing risks setting:
+With a scikit-learn-compatible API, the library also ships a suite of evaluation metrics specifically adapted to the competing risks setting.

 What is the difference between Survival Analysis and the Competing risks setting?#